 Upcoming events at Hovey Lake

 Most revenues used in land acquisition, development, operation and maintenance of Hovey Lake FWA are derived from the sale of hunting, fishing and trapping licenses.
 Funds are also received from the federal Pittman-Robertson and Dingell-Johnson programs to aid fish and wildlife restoration.
-These funds are derived from taxes levied on sport hunting and fishing equipment.
+These funds are derived from taxes levied on sport hunting, shooting, and fishing equipment.
 Indiana hunters and fishermen are proud to provide this property for the enjoyment of all people.

 - No check-in required for fishing.

 - All state size and bag limits apply.